IBM/openshift-workshop-was/labs/Openshift/IntroOpenshift/README.md

            example    8080                 None
     ```

-1. Check that application is accessible:
-    - Point your browser to the URL.
+1. Check that application is accessible by pointing your browser to the URL.
+For the example above it is: `http://mycluster-871213-4c666281ea4dfbebe4821a4891d29f22-0000.us-south.containers.appdomain.cloud`
-    - Or if you are in a server, run`curl` against the URL: `curl http://<URL>`

 ### Changing Replica Instance